 An Ultimate Guide to Web Application Architecture

 An efficient, quality-induced web architecture has become the de-facto of a good product and is indeed instrumental for data and information flow to achieve desired business goals.
 It acts as a blueprint for data and information flow that can solve business problems effectively.
-An architecture with well-thought features and intuitive interface ensures seamless user experience.
+A secure architecture with well-thought features and intuitive interface ensures seamless user experience.
 It also reduces the chances of the application from crashing to avoid downtime.

 For any business to avoid paying through the nose to develop an application is an important goal.
 To accomplish that you should know what is a good architecture?
 Is your architecture future-proof?
 Can it scale and obtain market sustenance?
 And how do you identify which components and functionalities are significant to be added in a web app?